AryeoHQ/aryeo-api-ruby-sdk/docs/VendorsApi.md

 > <GroupResource> get_vendors_id(vendor_id, opts)

-Get vendors available to a group.
+Retrieve a vendor.

-Get information about a vendor.
+Retrieves the details of a vendor with the given ID.

 ### Examples